abhishekmardiya/next16-commerce/STEPS.md

 - Add snippet passing down server component into a ProductModal.
 Mark modal as client.
 - The compositional power of server components, Product is passed into this modal, handles its own data.
 - What about this Categories.
 I want to hide the excess categories if theres many.
 Let's do some RSC gymnastics.
 Use ShowMore client wrapper and React.Children to maintain our separation of concerns, and reusability of the Categories component.
 Mark the boundary.
 - Showcase all boundaries.
 Donut pattern can also be used for framer-motion animation containers, MotionWrapper, showcase.
-Add animation?
+Carousels.

 ## Discuss dynamic issues